Azure-Samples/azure-sql-db-django/README.md

     ```python
     pip install mssql-django
     ```

 ### Configuration

-Configure the Database ConnectionString in the `settings.py` file used by your Django project to use `mssql` and the related ODBC driver
+Configure the Database ConnectionString in the `settings.py` file used by your Django project to use `mssql` and the related ODBC driver.

 ```sql
 DATABASES = {